-Section 5.3 The Employer's obligation to make deductions shall terminate automatically upon termination of employment, transfer to a job classification outside the bargaining unit, or if an employee rescinds voluntary authorization to deduct dues in accordance with the OPBA's check-off card.
+Section 5.3 The Employer's obligation to make dues deductions shall terminate automatically upon termination of employment or transfer to a job classification outside the bargaining unit.

-Section 5.4 Indemnification The Union shall indemnify and hold the Employer harmless against any and all claims, demands, suits or other forms of liability, including attorneys' fees, that arise out of or by reason of action taken or not taken by the Employer under this Article and/or in reliance upon signed authorization furnished to the Employer by the Union or an employee.
+Section 5.4 Indemnification.
+The Union shall save the Employer harmless against any and all claims, demands, suits or other forms of liability that shall arise out of or by reason of action taken or not taken by the Employer in reliance upon signed authorization furnished to the Employer by the Union or an employee or for the purpose of complying with any of the provisions of this Article.

-MANAGEMENT RIGHTS
+ARTICLE 6 MANAGEMENT RIGHTS

 Section 6.1 The Union recognizes the City as the body of authority solely vested with the right to run the City.
-It shall have the right to take any action it considers necessary and proper to effectuate any management policy, expressed or implied, except as expressly limited under this Agreement.
+It shall have the right to take any action it considers necessary and proper to effectuate any management policy, expressed or implied, except as expressly limited {02691690-5} under this Agreement.
 Further, the City has no duty to bargain over its decisions which are permitted under this Article.